elgatito/elementum-surge/src/content/getting-started/installation.md

     - It is needed to operate properly, to run library update, for example, or sync the library or add repository, and other usefull things.

 2.
-    - Download zip file for your platform here: [Platforms]({{%relref "platforms-page.md"%}}).
+    - Install Kodi repository `repository.elementumorg`, by downloading zip file here: [Platforms]({{%relref "platforms-page.md"%}}).
-    - It is highly recommended to use the "All-in-one" package, it will detect your platform automatically.

-3. Install addon from zip.
+    - Install Elementum addon from installed repository, or by manually downloading and installing `plugin.video.elementum` addon from here: [Platforms]({{%relref "platforms-page.md"%}}).

-4. Plugin will be ready to use.
+3. Plugin will be ready to use.
     ![Enable both remote controls](/screenshots/install3.png)

 ## Configuration